 In your title, please capitalize first letter of all important words.

-It is absolutely imperative that every image we use be either with permission, or via being copyright-free, or taken by you, or via Creative Commons which allows Commercial use.
+Every image we use has to be taken by you, or be available via Creative Commons licensing which allows Commercial use and modification (resizing/cropping.)

-We strongly request that you as author provide one, rather than our having to search for one and perhaps use one you don’t even like!
-The minimum size for a Featured image for EE use is 1024 x 576 pixels.
-If you use a larger image, the ratio of width to height needs to be 16:9, or 1.78.
+We strongly request that you as author provide one, rather than our Editor having to search for one and perhaps use one you don’t even like!
+The required size for a Featured Image for EE Magazine use is 1518 x 1000 pixels.
 We have no flexibility on these numbers.

 By submitting an article, you give us permission to make proofreading and light copy-edit changes without consulting you prior to publication.
 It is our policy that if we have more substantive changes to suggest, that will be done in conversation with you.
 If you want other arrangements, let us know ahead.

-If you have ownership or copyright concerns, or if your article is being published simultaneously elsewhere, or has been published before, please discuss with your EE Magazine collaborator when you send in your article, or even earlier in the process.
+If you have ownership or copyright concerns, or if your article is being published simultaneously elsewhere, or has been published before, please discuss with EE Magazine Editor (mageditor @ enliveningedge.org) when you send in your article, or even earlier in the process.

-The deadline for submission if your article is going to be available for mention in the next bi-monthly EE Magazine Highlights, is the 15th of the even-numbered months.
-Please respect this deadline.
-You might think “Oh, they can make an exception for me,” and possibly we can, but when 12-15 people all do this 2-3 weeks after the deadline, the pacing of our activity as volunteers becomes a harmful tsunami, unsustainable.
+Please respect this deadline mentioned above.
+You might think “Oh, they can make an exception for me,” and possibly we can, but when 12-15 people all do this 2-3 weeks after the deadline, the pacing of our activity becomes a harmful tsunami, unsustainable.
 We might need to postpone your article for several weeks.

-It’s important to understand that we publish articles in our website/magazine continually, and our website subscribers are notified about each new item when it appears.
-The Magazine Highlights is emailed every other month to its own subscriber list, and it includes a selection of items from the site which fit the emphasis of the previous two months.
-Not all of the magazine/website-published articles get mentioned in a Highlights issue.
+It’s important to understand that we publish articles in our website/magazine continually, and our New Article Notification subscribers are emailed about each new item on the day it appears.
+The Magazine Highlights is emailed every other month to its own subscriber list.

-Please let your EE Magazine contact person or collaborator know how these Writer’s Guidelines could be more helpful and informative, or use the Contact Us form here on the EE site.
+Please let us know how these Writer’s Guidelines could be more helpful and informative, via the Contact Us form.